 \end{enumerate}

-We organize the paper in the following way.
-Section~\ref{Preliminaries} reviews Matrix Algebra necessary for the remaining of the paper.
-We show new characterizations of matrix $\Phi$-entropies in Section \ref{sec_III}.
-We then derive matrix concentration inequalities for matrix $\Phi$-entropies in Section \ref{APP}.
-We connect matrix $\Phi$-entropies to quantum information theory in Section~\ref{sec:FI}, and derive an upper bound on the Holevo quantity.
-Appendix \ref{app_lemmas} provides useful lemmas.
-We review the classical Bonami-Beckner inequality in Appendix \ref{app_BBI}.
+This paper is organised as follows: Section~\ref{Preliminaries} reviews the matrix algebra necessary for the remaining paper.
+We derive Sobolev-type inequalities for matrix-valued functions in Section \ref{APP}.
+We connect matrix $\Phi$-entropies to quantum information theory and derive an upper bound for the Holevo quantity in Section~\ref{sec:FI}.
+Conclusions are given in Section \ref{sec:conclusion}.
+Appendix \ref{app_lemmas} collects useful lemmas.